Mudslinger (bull): Legacy and retirement

-After his last ride on Mudslinger, Potter reflected on him.
+After his last ride on Mudslinger, Greg Potter reflected on him.
 He felt "This is one of the greatest bulls of all time.
 Everybody likes him and everybody wants to draw him.
 From the time he first runs into the chutes, he gives you a fair shot every time.
 You make a mistake, you're on the ground...You can't say that about Dr. Proctor or Pandora's Box".

-It was after Mudslinger won the 2006 world champion bull title that his owners evaluated his next career move.
-H.D. reflected Mudslinger qualified for the PBR World Finals six times.
+It was after Mudslinger won the 2006 PBR World Champion Bull title that his owners evaluated his next career move.
+H.D.
+Page reflected Mudslinger qualified for the PBR World Finals six times.
 He was most responsible for turning their business profitable.
 He was well-known.
 And he already had calves selling for $30,000.

-Dillon felt Mudslinger earned his retirement, so the Pages provided him an area for breeding with cows.
+Dillon Page felt Mudslinger earned his retirement, so the Pages provided him an area for breeding with cows.
 Dillon referred to him as "a part of our family".
 Mudslinger lived on the ranch until he was almost 15 years old in 2012.
 After he died, they buried him on the ranch.

 Mudslinger continued to live through his sons, such as Velvet Slinger, Double Oak, Hot Stuff, Copperhead Slinger, and Little Snake.
-More recently, the Pages are benefiting through his grandsons.
+More recently, the Pages were benefiting through his grandsons.
 The late bull Long John won the title in 2015, and Bruiser won the title in 2016-18.
 Bruiser tied Little Yellow Jacket and Bushwacker for winning 3 world titles in 2018, also tying Little Yellow Jacket for winning three in a row.
 Both champions have Mudslinger's daughters for their dams.

 H.D. says Mudslinger is "irreplaceable".
 Lambert pointed out that most of Mudslinger's trips were in the competition rounds, which makes them even more impressive.
 He was always competing against the best bull riders of the weekend and of the era.

-Lambert believes Mudslinger was on a par with other bulls that won one championship or just came close to winning one.
+Cody Lambert believes Mudslinger was on a par with other bulls that won one championship or just came close to winning one.
 Bulls such Red Wolf, Chicken on a Chain, and Blueberry Wine.
 He helped make other multi-titled bulls great too, like Dillinger and Little Yellow Jacket, by challenging them.
 He finished second to both bulls in world championship bull races.
 After four years of being close in the race, he was the champion in his last race.
 In 2017, the PBR decided to honor this bull with the Heroes and Legends Celebration: Brand of Honor.
 He is ranked fifth in the Probullstat Hall of Fame listing.
 And he is listed seventh in the all time historical ranking on Probullstats.com due to his adjusted average score marking of 45.86.